This is a question I hear people ask all the time: “is it too late for me to start figure skating”?

 Figure skating is a very young sport and it’s normal when 15-year old girls win at the Olympic Games (like Tara Lipinski in 1998 or Alina Zagitova in 2018).
 In general, in competitive figure skating, anyone over 25 is considered a veteran and most of the skaters quit competing well before they turn 30.

 In one of the other articles, I explained what is the best age to start figure skating and when most Olympic champions first stepped on the ice – at 4-6 years old.

 But it doesn’t mean there is absolutely no chance to get high results at competitions if you are one of the late starters – it is possible and it’s up to you, your physical capabilities and how hard you are willing to work.

-You will have to work harder than other skaters at the rink; you will have to skate more than others to catch up.
+You will have to work harder than other skaters at the rink; you will have to skate more than others and take private lessons to catch up.